MnBr$_2$ on the graphene on Ir(110) substrate: growth, structure, and super-moir\`e: Results and discussion

 \subsection{Super-moiré}

-The first insight into the moiré pattern in the MnBr$_2$/Gr/Ir(110) system is obtained by overlaying ball-model representations of the three constituent lattices, as shown in Figure \ref{fig_Moiré_construction}.
+The first insight into the super-moiré in the MnBr$_2$/Gr/Ir(110) system is obtained by overlaying ball-model representations of the three constituent lattices, as shown in Figure~\ref{fig_Moiré_construction}.
 The Ir(110) surface lattice (left) overlaps in the central area of both subfigures with the Gr honeycomb lattice (right).
-On these lattices, one Br (or equivalently the Mn) sublattice is overlaid (green balls, lattice shifted a bit down) at two different angles.
-On the left of each subfigure, a clean stripe moiré pattern is observed, and on the right, a hexagonal moiré pattern evolves, as indicated by an orange double arrow and a pink rhombus, respectively.
-In the region where all three lattices overlap, the stripe pattern survives but becomes modulated along the stripes due to the additional MnBr$_2$ lattice.
-The stripe pattern is the dominant feature in the moiré patterns highlighted in Figure \ref{Fig_growth}(b) and \ref{Fig_dep_temp}(a).
-The orientation and width of the stripes in the ball model are well matched to those highlighted in Figure \ref{Fig_growth}(b).
-The fit parameter used was the slight misorientation of the MnBr$_2$ lattice with respect to Gr/Ir[110], with angles of $0.5^\circ$ and $6.5^\circ$.
+On these lattices, one Br sublattice (or equivalently the Mn sublattice) is overlaid (red balls, lattice shifted down) at two different angles.
+The angles of $0.5^\circ$ in Figure~\ref{fig_Moiré_construction}(a) and $6.5^\circ$ in Figure~\ref{fig_Moiré_construction}(b) for the dense-packed rows of the MnBr$_2$ lattice with respect to Ir$[1\bar{1}0]$ were selected to reproduce qualitatively the moiré stripes of the two islands in Figure \ref{Fig_growth}(b).
+On the left of each subfigure, a clean stripe moiré formed by Ir(110) with MnBr$_2$ is observed, in the upper middle the rectangular Gr/Ir(110) moiré (less pronounced), and on the right, a hexagonal moiré of Gr with MnBr$_2$ evolves, as indicated by an orange double arrow, a blue rectangle, and a pink rhombus, respectively.
+In the lower middle, where the three lattices overlap, the MnBr$_2$/Ir(110) moiré stripes survive, but become modulated due to the additional Gr lattice.